Updated on December 13, 2024

 Risks of Eating Sticky or Hard Foods with Braces

-According to Dr. Nandita Lilly, “hard, crunchy, sticky, and chewy foods can break brackets, wires, bands, and appliances, resulting in additional costs and increased treatment time.”
+According to Dr. Nandita Lilly, “Hard, crunchy, sticky, and chewy foods can break brackets, wires, bands, and appliances, resulting in additional costs and increased treatment time.”

 You can maintain your braces by avoiding foods likely to get stuck in them.
 You’ll also avoid hassle and frustration when brushing your teeth.

-Meal and Snack Ideas for Braces
+Meal and Snack Ideas for People with Braces

 The list of foods you can’t eat while you have braces might feel restrictive.
 However, you can enjoy plenty of meals and snacks while keeping your braces and teeth safe.